-DHS will conduct an ex parte review for open Medicaid categories for all enrollees in eligibility groups due to be terminated as part of the TennCare Medicaid eligibility reforms.
-Such ex parte review shall be conducted in accordance with federal requirements as set forth by CMS in the Special Terms and Conditions of the TennCare demonstration project.
+DHS will conduct an ex parte review of eligibility for open Medicaid and Standard categories for all TennCare Standard enrollees due for redetermination.
+Such ex parte reviews shall be conducted in accordance with federal requirements set forth by CMS in the Special Terms and Conditions of the TennCare demonstration project.